Automic-Community/concurrent-version-system-cvs-action-pack/README.md

 |--system	|-S	 | No	   |NA	                        |Selected system                      |

 **Example:
-apm build -y -H vvieintegr0201.sbb01.spoc.global -c 106 -u TEST/TEST -pw *** -d D:\Software\CA -o zip -v pck.automic_cvs
+apm build -y -H vvieintegr0201.sbb01.spoc.global -c 106 -u TEST/TEST -pw *** -d /directory/ -o zip -v action_pack_name
 Output:
-Pack PCK.AUTOMIC_CVS was built successfully at D:\Software\CA\PCK.AUTOMIC_CVS_1.2.2.zip**
+Pack action_pack_name was built successfully at /directory/action_pack_name_version.zip**

 ###### Do or Don’t:

 	> Do
 		1. Add action.
 		2. Delete action.
 	> Don’t
-		1)	Do not change the vara and include name.
+		1. Do not change the vara and include name.
 It will affect the almost all actions of the action pack.
-		2)	Do not raise a pull request for delete action.
+		2. Do not raise a pull request for delete action.

 ###### Copyright and License:

 Broadcom does not support, maintain or warrant Solutions, Templates, Actions and any other content published on the Community and is subject to Broadcom Community Terms and Conditions (https://community.broadcom.com/termsandconditions).